Mamie Van Doren: 1949–1953: Beginnings

-Van Doren did a few more bit parts in movies at RKO, including His Kind of Woman (1951) starring Robert Mitchum, Jane Russell and Vincent Price.
-About her appearance in this movie, Van Doren said "If you blinked you would miss me.
-I look barely old enough to drive."
+Van Doren did a few more bit parts in movies at RKO, including His Kind of Woman (1951), starring Robert Mitchum, Jane Russell, and Vincent Price.
+The film was shot on the back lot of the David O. Selznick Studio.
+About her appearance in this movie, Van Doren said, "If you blinked, you would miss me.
+I looked barely old enough to drive."
+She was on the film for three months and, because of the money she earned, bought an MG car.
+Van Doren also met Gloria Swanson who asked her, "Is that your real color of hair?"